cartesi/docs/cartesi-rollups_versioned_docs/version-0.9/build-dapps/dapp-host-mode.md

 tags: [build, quickstart, dapps, developer]
 ---

 When developing an application, it is often important to easily test and debug it.
-For that matter, it is possible to run the Cartesi Rollups environment in [host mode](./overview.md#host-mode), so that the DApp's back-end can be executed directly on the host machine, allowing it to be debugged using regular development tools such as an IDE.
+For that matter, it is possible to run the Cartesi Rollups environment in [host mode](./overview.md#host-mode), so that the dApp's back-end can be executed directly on the host machine, allowing it to be debugged using regular development tools such as an IDE.

 :::note
-When running in host mode, localhost port `5004` will be used by default to allow the DApp's back-end to communicate with the Cartesi Rollups framework.
+When running in host mode, localhost port `5004` will be used by default to allow the dApp's back-end to communicate with the Cartesi Rollups framework.
 :::

 ## Step 1: Run the environment